projectcalico/calico/master/security/service-accounts.md

 #### Limit ingress traffic for workloads by service account name

-In the following example, ingress traffic is allow from any workload whose service account matches the names **api-service** or **use-auth-service**.
+In the following example, ingress traffic is allowed from any workload whose service account matches the names **api-service** or **user-auth-service**.

 ```
 apiVersion: projectcalico.org/v3